BRIXTOL/mcss/readme.md

 #### Plugins

-Mcss is merely a glorified rollup and postcss plugin.
-In order for one to leverage it in their project you need to couple it with another rollup plugin which exposes a method that provides support for postcss.
+Mithril Fugazi is a glorified rollup and postcss plugin combination.
+In order for one to leverage it in their project you need to couple it with a rollup plugin that exposes a method for postcss.
 It does not matter what plugin it is as long as you can implement postcss, below are the two most common:

 - [rollup-plugin-postcss](https://github.com/egoist/rollup-plugin-postcss)
 - [rollup-plugin-scss](https://github.com/thgh/rollup-plugin-scss)